dotnet/vscode-csharp/README.md

 * [Documentation](https://code.visualstudio.com/docs/languages/csharp)
 * [Video Tutorial compiling with .NET Core](https://channel9.msdn.com/Blogs/dotnet/Get-started-VSCode-Csharp-NET-Core-Windows)

+## Announcements

+### Planned removal of the included Mono & MSBuild Tools

+In the future .NET Framework builds of OmniSharp will not ship with Mono or the MSBuild tooling (See announcement [omnisharp-roslyn#2339](https://github.com/OmniSharp/omnisharp-roslyn/issues/2339)).
+To ensure that the C# extension remains usable out of the box for .NET SDK projects, we will be changing the default value of `omnisharp.useModernNet` to `true`.

+See issue [#5120](https://github.com/OmniSharp/omnisharp-vscode/issues/5120) for more details.

-## Using .NET 6 builds of OmniSharp
+### Using .NET 6 builds of OmniSharp

 Starting with C# extension version 1.24.0, there is now an option to use build of OmniSharp that runs on the .NET 6 SDK.
 This build requires that the .NET 6 SDK be installed and does not use Visual Studio MSBuild tools or Mono.
 It only supports newer SDK-style projects that are buildable with `dotnet build`.
 Unity projects and other Full Framework projects are not supported.

 To use the .NET 6 build, set `omnisharp.useModernNet` to `true` in your VS Code settings and restart OmniSharp.

-## Note about using .NET Core 3.1.4xx SDKs
+### Note about using .NET Core 3.1.4xx SDKs

 The .NET 3.1.4xx SDKs require version 16.7 of MSBuild.